katriellucas/lecarde-2/README.md

 The same could be applied to Xbox Controllers by repeating the setup above while your desired Xbox controller is plugged in.

 ## Changelog
+#### [0.6.1] - 2023-04-08

+`FIXED` - Some instances of French text corruption fixes that did not get applied in-game for some reason.
+`FIXED` - Several French text alignments.
+`CHANGED` - Text font of Weapon/Armor name text groups in Sub Screen; This is done to make Sub Screen text looks better in Japanese although the original font style of English/French/etc.. for those text groups, is sacrificed.
+We're sorry but this change has to be done.
+`CHANGED` - Font of most Japanese texts that stores separately from texts of other languages.
+`CHANGED` - Several Japanese lines that get affected by the changed text font.

 #### [0.6.0] - 2023-04-07